CharlesTaylor7/open-weather-dashboard/README.md

 As this is an MVP, I elected to omit things that are supported by the Open Weather API, but weren't requested in the project description:

-- The search format is simply city, state, non U.S. locations are not supported.
+- The first city matching the search terms is used.
+There is no way for the user to disambiguate results.
 - Temperatures are in Farenheit, can't request Celsius currently.